unicyclepig/Tableau-Project/README.md

 Hello World!

-This is where I update my progress in Tableau projects on my own time.
+This is where I update my progress of a Tableau project based on superstore data on my own time.

-As of 2/24/19, tutorial of creating a project and pull request on GitHub is completed.